aws/aws-cdk/design/cdk-bootstrap.md

 `deploy` too negatively.

-My proposal is to have an export on the bootstrap stack, called `BootstrapVersion`, that will simply contain a number.
+My proposal is to have an export on the bootstrap stack, called `AwsCdkBootstrapVersion`, that will simply contain a number.
 We will start with the bootstrap template setting that export to the value `1`.
 With time, as we change the bootstrap template, we will increment the version export number.